jfut/bettercone/packages/ui/README.md

 ### 3. Configure Better Auth

 Set up Better Auth in your project.
 See the [Better Auth documentation](https://better-auth.com) for details.

+**Note:** shadcn/ui components (Button, Card, Input, etc.) are now available in your `components/ui/` folder and can be imported directly from there.
+They are not bundled in `@bettercone/ui` to avoid duplication.

 ## Quick Start